 The compensation committee has implemented guidelines that require named executive officers to own a fixed amount of CoreLogic stock.
 The guidelines are based on a multiple of base salary as follows:

-Covered executives have until the later of (i) 5 years from the date of hire or promotion to the covered position or (ii) February 2017, to reach the ownership requirement.
+Covered executives have until 5 years from the date of hire or promotion to the covered position to reach the ownership requirement.
 All company shares owned outright or earned and subject only to time-based vesting restrictions are included for purposes of meeting the guideline.
 Stock options are not included for purposes of meeting the guideline.

 In addition, all covered executives must hold at least 50% of net (after tax) shares granted by the company in equity awards until they have satisfied the stock ownership guidelines.